You are here:

 The Log of Work-Related Injuries and Illnesses (OSHA 300 Log) is used to classify work-related injuries and illnesses and to note the extent and severity of each case.
-When an incident occurs, use the OSHA 300 Log to record specific details about what happened and how it happened.

 Employers must keep a Log for each establishment or site.
 If you have more than one establishment, you must keep a separate OSHA 300 Log and Summary for each physical location that is expected to be in operation for one year or longer.

 Occupational Safety and Health Administration Recordkeeping and Reporting Requirements - Federal OSHA

 Form 801 Report of Job Injury or Illness - Oregon Workers' Compensation Division

 All WCD forms

 Enforcement Guidance for Recording Cases of Coronavirus Disease 2019 (COVID-19) Federal OSHA

 The Injury Tracking Application (ITA) is accessible from the ITA launch page, where you can provide the Agency your OSHA Form 300A information.
 The date by which certain employers are required to submit to OSHA the information from their completed Form 300A is March 2nd of the year after the calendar year covered by the form.